 - Size: These meatballs are about the size of a golf ball, but you can make them any size you'd like!
 Make them larger for classic spaghetti and meatballs or smaller to feed a crowd.
 But, make sure to adjust the cooking time accordingly.

 Venison meatballs are a super versatile dish.
-They can be served in classic spaghetti and meatballs, meatball subs, Swedish meatballs, French onion meatballs, soups, and the list goes on!
+They can be served in classic spaghetti and meatballs, venison meatball subs, Swedish meatballs, French onion elk meatballs, venison soup, and the list goes on!

 Milk is a great addition to meatballs because it adds moisture.
 Try soaking your breadcrumbs in milk before adding them to the meatball mixture for super tender, moist meatballs!